ionic-team/capacitor/BLOB_TRANSFER_API.md

   img.src = blob;
   document.body.appendChild(img);

-  // Blob URLs are automatically cleaned up after retrieval
-  // No manual cleanup needed for Capacitor blob URLs }
+  // Capacitor blob URLs are managed by an internal cache (time/size-based eviction),
+  // so they can be reused and are cleaned up automatically when they expire.
+}

 // ✅ Good: Clean up browser blob URLs